 Imagine you are a single parent who lost your job.
 You are working to make ends meet as you balance rent, bills, and other basic needs.
 Access to both food assistance and healthcare is huge—while it may not solve everything, it will make things easier for your family while you come up with a plan.
 But in many states, the process of applying for and maintaining benefits is complicated and time-consuming.
 Barriers cause many people to drop out of the application process.
 Millions are prevented from accessing the range of benefits that would effectively meet their needs.
 We can change that.

-We need to break down these barriers so that applying for benefits is easier and faster for applicants—and more effective and less costly for states.
+We need to break down these barriers so that applying for benefits is easier and faster for applicants—and more efficient and less costly for states.
 The Integrated Benefits program uses technology to design a more people-centered social safety net.

 This work is only possible through collaboration with state agencies that are ready and willing to shift services to meet people where they are.
 In Michigan, we helped create a streamlined process for SNAP and Medicaid applicants—and the application now takes less than 20 minutes to complete.
 Our work with Louisiana gave state agencies the tools to deliver services during COVID-19, including text messages sent to more than 400,000 people with SNAP benefits to help them stay enrolled.